ahirsharan/LocalTextSearch/README.md

 ## To Dos
 - [x] Implement Cosine-inverse Ranking system
-- [ ] Make code compatibl to capital letters
+- [ ] Make code compatible to capital letters
-- [ ] Make a GUI using Tkniter
+- [ ] Create a GUI using tkinter